What Is Lateral Movement?

 Lateral Movement vs. Pivoting vs. Horizontal Movement

 In cybersecurity terms, both “pivoting” and “horizontal movement” imply the same sort of motion as lateral movement — where a threat actor moves across the network to other devices and servers.
 However, only lateral movement involves privilege escalation, with the threat actor gaining access to more accounts and deeper access into systems.

 Much like a strong security posture requires both proactive and reactive defense, effectively preventing lateral movement requires preventive measures to keep threat actors from obtaining initial access, robust monitoring and detection capabilities to quickly discover when someone has breached your environment, and a solid incident response plan to stop the spread and permanently eject the threat actor from your environment.

 - Vulnerability management ensures that you are identifying and remediating known vulnerabilities and hardening your environment against digital risk.

-- Security awareness training prepares your employees to recognise and neutralise social engineering attacks and human error.
+- Security awareness training prepares your employees to recognize and neutralize social engineering attacks and human error.

 - Managed detection and response provides 24×7 monitoring of your endpoints, network and cloud, enabling you to quickly detect and respond to attacks.

-- Incident response stops the attack and restores your organisation to pre-incident business operations.
+- Incident response stops the attack and restores your organization to pre-incident business operations.